kodif-team/how-to-use-android-sdk/README.md

     "actionType": "callback",
     "actionData": {
-        "key": "textField" // key of the view which the result will show in "view": "MapView" // name of the view with you want to open }
+        "key": "textField" // key of the view which the result will show in "view": "com.eample.MapActivity" // the name of Activity with package name wich you want to open }
   }
 }